-- Responsible Investment Research Team: The RI Research team is mainly responsible for ensuring that fund managers comply with the ESG analysis methodology and ESG management rules.
+Responsible Investment Research Team: The RI Research team is mainly responsible for ensuring that fund managers comply with the ESG analysis methodology and ESG management rules.
 Its role is to assist the fund management team members on the respect of these constraints.
 In addition, its awareness and rigour when assigning ESG ratings to issuers aims to avoid any non-compliance.
-The RI Research team provides the investment team with various tools to help them manage the ESG performance of their portfolios ex-ante. - Pre-trade controls: Pre-trade controls are performed by our Order Management System software, which fund managers use to place orders to buy or sell the securities in fund portfolios: - Exclusions: For all funds managed by La Financière de l'Echiquier, a pre-trade control is carried out to ensure that portfolios comply with the sectorial and normative exclusion rules set for each fund.
+The RI Research team provides the investment team with various tools to help them manage the ESG performance of their portfolios ex-ante.

+Pre-trade controls: Pre-trade controls are performed by our Order Management System software, which fund managers use to place orders to buy or sell the securities in fund portfolios:

+- a.
+Exclusions: For all funds managed by La Financière de l'Echiquier, a pre-trade control is carried out to ensure that portfolios comply with the sectorial and normative exclusion rules set for each fund.
 MSCI ESG Research provides us with the list of issuers to be excluded, except for thermal coal issuers, the list of which is provided by the German NGO Urgewald (see the Global Coal Exit List).
 These lists are integrated into our Order Management System (OMS), which automatically blocks the purchase of any security on these lists.
 The Internal Control team updates MSCI ESG Research's list quarterly and Urgewald's list annually.
 If a security in the portfolio becomes non-investable under the applicable sector and normative exclusion rules, a roadmap for investment will be agreed with the fund manager and the internal control team, within a reasonable time and in the best interest of investors.
-Under no circumstances may the portfolio increase its position in this security. - o ESG ratings: For this financial product, the OMS software automatically blocks any purchase of securities that do not have the minimum required ESG rating or have no ESG rating at all.
-This blocking is made possible by the systematic entry of all ESG ratings in our database, under the supervision of the RI Research team.
+Under no circumstances may the portfolio increase its position in this security. - b.
+ESG ratings: In the context of this financial product, this pre-trade control takes the form of an alert (and not a block).
+This alerts the manager if he wishes to place an order on a security that does not have a sufficient ESG rating or that does not have an ESG rating.
+This difference in pre-trade control is linked, at this stage, to technical implementation difficulties.
+In addition, a pre-trade alert is put in place for these same funds, which must not exceed a certain threshold of unrated securities.
+For this financial product, a maximum of 5% of unrated issuers is authorised.